elliotvadi/sortex/README.md

-# sortex
+# SortEX
-A program for sorting media files
+A program for sorting media files by date.